 A self-serve “lite fare” breakfast (breads, butter, cereals, yogurts, milk, juice, and more) is included with your stay, and there is a Keurig, a hot water pot, and an assortment of teas and coffee as well.
 Guests are also welcome to bring their own food, especially if they have special dietary needs.
 Other amenities include:

 ***** Please review our Information, Rules, & Self-Guided Tour document below *****

 Moore's Mountain Inn is located in the rolling foothills of the Appalachian Mountains.
 It sits along the Yellow Breeches Creek, an officially designated Pennsylvania scenic river.

-You can and enjoy cycling, jogging, or walking our 2 mile nature trail that starts from our doorstep and includes the George and Rita Garstad Nature Trail in Lower Allen Community Park.
+You can and enjoy cycling, jogging, or walking a nature trail that starts from our doorstep and includes the George and Rita Garstad Nature Trail in Lower Allen Community Park.
 You can also try your hand at trout fishing, tubing, or kayaking on the Yellow Breeches, or just sit back, relax, and take it easy.

 We have a Mechanicsburg, PA mailing address, but we are located near the town of Lisburn on the corner of Moore’s Mountain Road and PA Route 114 (Cedars Rd).
 The inn is a brownstone with a wood-frame addition.
 A stone wall with a white horse fence atop surrounds the front gardens and grounds.

 In 1798 Adam Brazier erected a brownstone tavern overlooking the Yellow Breeches Creek.
 Across the stream was New Lisburn, a Scott-Irish town established a half century earlier.
 Lisburn, as it is known today, was a thriving metropolis and a midway point for travelers going between Carlisle and York - Harrisburg wasn’t even on the map!
 The stone tavern, like most taverns of that era, doubled as an inn and for many years hosted area travelers.